michaellindon/sss4clj/README.md

-;; Alternatively, the user can abstract the fine-grained details ;; of the implementation and call a one function do-all ;; This returns the final scoreboard of sets visited (run-sss objective Omega 100 5)
+;; Alternatively, the user can abstract the fine-grained details ;; of the implementation and call a one function do-all ;; This returns the final scoreboard of sets visited after ;; 100 iterations of sss with a max-count of 5 (run-sss objective Omega 100 5)
 => {#{0 1 4 3} 0.8108222058800102, #{0 3 2} 0.8143170162925805, #{0 4} 0.8948151339032558, #{0} 0.951193987214408, #{1} 0.9658085016841405}